...

 You can also meet the life-size Laputian Robot Trooper on the roof!

-Tip: Join the Mitaka Mori Ghibli Museum & Inokashira Park Walking Tour is a great way to obtain Ghibli Museum’s ticket!
+Tip: Joining the Mitaka Mori Ghibli Museum & Inokashira Park Walking Tour is a great way to obtain a Ghibli Museum’s ticket!

 How to Get to Ghibli Museum